Company Detail

 Lutheran Services Florida (LSF) envisions a world where children are safe, families are strong, and communities are vibrant.

-LSF is looking for a talented Case Manager who wants to make an impact in the lives of others.
+LSF is seeking a talented Youth Care Specialist who wants to make an impact in the lives of others.

 Essential Functions: